apiaryio/dredd/docs/how-it-works.md

 ### Response Body Expectations

+If the HTTP response body is JSON, Dredd validates only its structure.
+Bodies in any other format are validated as plain text.

-By default Dredd validates HTTP response body against [JSON Schema][] inferred from the API description under test.
+To validate the structure Dredd uses [JSON Schema][] inferred from the API description under test.
 The effective JSON Schema is taken from following places (the order goes from the highest priority to the lowest):

 #### API Blueprint